 - Make sure to wear shoes that have extra padding.
 The felt material in the padding creates a protective cushion that reduces friction.
 This will help reduce the amount of friction and inflammation to your skin.

-- Your Scarborough, Windham, and Brunswick doctor may recommend an orthotic device designed to keep your toe in the proper position.
+- Your Scarborough and Windham doctor may recommend an orthotic device designed to keep your toe in the proper position.

 - To improve and maintain healthy joint mobility and reduce stiffness, your podiatrist may prescribe exercises.